Draft Discharge of Firearms By-law

 I would like to see the town provide reasons and numbers as to why we are wasting time and money on this, if it is to apiece the crime numbers than they are looking at the wrong people.
 I also fully support the stand the OFAH has on this.
 I hope when this is all done, we still have the right to enjoy our sport and way of life.!!

-Think over 3 years ago
+Think about 4 years ago

 It makes no sense to limit firearms around some lakes and not others.
 All lakes that are heavily populated should have the same restrictions.
 Fox Lake MUST be included.
 Other lakes probably should also be added (e.g. Hart, south end of Buck)

-Foxpause over 3 years ago
+Foxpause about 4 years ago

 I think this is a joke how can you do this in places that have legal mnr hunting zones so your going to tell hunters who pay thousands of dollars each year to hunt they can't hunt in their old spot now because you can't fire a gun in that spot .

-Sandman over 3 years ago
+Sandman about 4 years ago

 I am primarily confused by this bylaw.